placeStellenbosch, South Africa

 • Its estate contains 98 hectares of nature reserve, with indigenous ‘fynbos’ vegetation that Koopmanskloof actively protects.

-• Koopmanskloof is a major employer in a region of significant unemployment.
+• Koopmanskloof is a key employer in a region of significant unemployment, consciously choosing manual pruning and harvesting instead of mechanised labour.

 Koopmanskloof & Oxfam

-• Since the start of our collaboration in 2008, Oxfam has continued to increase the amount of fair-trade wine it purchases from Koopmanskloof.
+• Since the start of our collaboration in 2008, Koopmanskloof’s range of wines available through Oxfam has grown significantly.

 • “Koopmanskloof and Oxfam are striving toward the same objectives.
 That’s why we’re so happy to work together.
 Ethical consumers can rely on us for a product that they can enjoy with a clean conscience”, Rydal concludes.